The Pillar

 Technical Decisions

 Production database: Could've used JSON fields for ingredients/instructions, but built proper relational tables (recipes → ingredients, instructions, tags).
-More work now, zero regret later.
+More work now, zero re-engineering later.

 Clerk over rolling auth: Their free tier (10k users) is generous and the DX is awesome.
 It was such a breeze setting up the auth, and the best part — takes care of the entire auth and management lifecycle from session to security.